jlegar/example-voting-app/result/readme.md

-## This is manually created to test hooks
+# This is a test to verify git pool SCM working correctly.